Project - batteries.js

 - Return: an object containing the properties of

-but with the value atk
+obut with the value atkset toundefined

 Usage

-If everything is done correctly, you should be able to run the following example in a file that is in the same directory as batteries.js
+If everything is done correctly, you should be able to run the following example in a file that is in the same directory as batteries.js.

 const {sum, range} = require('./batteries');

-Try adding the rest of the functions to the import and make sure they work!
+console.log(sum(range(1, 5))); // should print 15Try adding the rest of the functions to the import and make sure they work!

 Bonus: Testing

-lines to test a few cases of each function.
+Create a separate module batteries.tests.js for testing that the functions in batteries.js work correctly.
+Import batteries.js and write console.log lines to test a few cases of each function.
 Look at exercises from the previous lessons for ideas on how to write good tests.

 Tips for writing good tests: